 Much like lemon, hydrogen peroxide is very, very Anti.

-Hydrogen peroxide is such an effective disinfectant it can be used to sterilize surgical tools.
+Hydrogen peroxide is an effective disinfectant that can be used to sterilize surgical tools.
 It can also sterilize your household cleaning supplies (scrub brushes, mops, rags, etc.).

 Hydrogen peroxide is outstanding in the laundry room.
-Use it on your whites as a nontoxic, safe alternative to chlorine bleach.
+Use it on your whites as a non-toxic and safe alternative to chlorine bleach.
 It will also remove any bad smells from your clothing, towels, and sheets.
-Caution: Do not use on your colors until you have first tested it on a colored piece of fabric.
+Caution: Do not use it on your colored clothes until you have tested it on a colored piece of fabric.